potatoprank/LuauBoops/README.md

 ```

 ## As Objects
 Tables are often used as objects in Lua.
-A common pattern is to create an explicitly typed table to representy our object and create a set of functions that operate on that table.
+A common pattern is to create an explicitly typed table to represent your object and create a set of functions that operate on that table.

 ```
 type Person = {